-1) Initial Discussion2) Request Application3) Pre-Approval4) Lender Underwriting5) Conditional Commitment6) Pre-Closing7) Closing
+1) Initial Discussion2) Application and Documents3) Pre-Approval4) Lender Underwriting5) Conditional Commitment6) Pre-Closing7) Closing

 As we proceed through this sequence, our office provides automated-email progress updates to you, your Realtor, and to your lawyer, keeping everyone informed.
 In a mortgage transaction there are often multiple balls in the air at the same time and effective communication ensures that no balls get dropped.
 Please read and fulfill all requests carefully to avoid having to repeat steps.
 Cooperation and communication ensure a smooth, stress-free and quick mortgage approval process.
 If you have any questions or uncertainties, we are never more than a phone call away.

 Our goal is to provide you with the support that you need to achieve your goals!

 At Richards Mortgage Group we believe that knowledge is power and that an informed client is an empowered one.
 That’s why we keep communication, education, and accessibility as the pillars of our brand.
 Our mortgage approval process is best suited to clients with a busy, on the go lifestyle who value accurate and efficient advice and service, the convenience of technology, and the personal touch of a family-run business.
 [Learn More]

 As licensed professional mortgage brokers, we know exactly what it takes to qualify you for a mortgage and we do more than just get you a great mortgage at a great rate, we will show you the way, too.